yabdulle/yabdulle/README.md

 ### Hi there 👋🏾

-My name is Yusuf and I'm a Honorary Researcher @ the UCL Institute of Neurology, focusing on ALS/MND and Dementia Research!
+My name is Yusuf and I'm a Honorary Researcher @ the UCL Institute of Neurology

-- 🧐 I'm interested in the crossover between health and data science!
+- 🧐 I'm interested in the crossover between health and data science as well as education and data science!
 - 🔭 I’m currently working on :
   * 🧠 Characteristicing molecular and connnectomic features of ALS and FTD including neurotransmitter profiles
   * 👨🏾‍💻 Classifying patients with FTD using a Graph Neural Network